nlxai/sdk/packages/website/src/content/02-02-touchpoint-ui-theming.md

 ## Quick Customization

-For most applications, customizing `accent` and `fontFammily` properties will create a branded experience:
+For most applications, customizing `accent` and `fontFamily` properties will create a branded experience:

 * Example: **accent** to `rgb(28, 99, 218)`
 * Example: **fontFamily** to `"Helvetica Neue", sans-serif`